LOOSE-LIPS/loose-lips-2.0/src/routes/blog/burnt-friedman-sky-speech-non-48lp/index.md

 description: >-
   An absolute delight to premiere this beautiful piece of music.
 A sensual game played between brasses and folk percussions, fondled by passing shadows.
 Read the album review here.
-From Burnt Friedman&#39;s Musical Traditions In Central Europe LP on Nonplace.
-Out 31.05 on 2&#215;12&quot; and digital &#8211;
+From Burnt Friedman's Musical Traditions In Central Europe LP on Nonplace.
+Out 31.05 on 2×12" and digital – Pre-order: https://www.juno.co.uk/products/burnt-friedman-musical-traditions-in-central-europe/727675-01/ https://soundcloud.com/non-place https://soundcloud.com/burnt-friedman [...]Read More...
-  Pre-order:
-  https://www.juno.co.uk/products/burnt-friedman-musical-traditions-in-central-europe/727675-01/
-  https://soundcloud.com/non-place https://soundcloud.com/burnt-friedman
-  [...]Read More...